‘One Piece’ Chapter 932 Spoilers: Komurasaki’s Identity Revealed, Robin In Huge Trouble At Orochi’s Mansion

 No one in the banquet is taking Shogun Orochi’s words seriously.
 Shogun Orochi said that Kinemon is the mastermind of the three major incidents that recently happened in the Wano Country.
 Kyoshiro assured Shogun Orochi that he will be killing Kinemon and the Nine Red Scabbards once they show up.
 Shogun Orochi continued talking and said that the Kozuki clan isn’t only aiming for his head but also for Emperor Kaido’s.

-Most of the people present in the feast tried their best not to laugh after hearing Shogun Orochi uttered those words.
-However, Toko can’t help herself but laugh which pissed Shogun Orochi.
+Most of the people present in the feast tried their best not to laugh after hearing Shogun Orochi utter those words.
+However, Toko couldn’t help herself but laugh, which annoyed Shogun Orochi.
 He decided to punish Toko by death.
 Komurasaki defended Toko from Shogun Orochi.
 When Shogun Orochi wielded his sword, Komurasaki slapped him hard in the face and expressed willingness to sacrifice her life for her friend Toko.
 Komurasaki also revealed that she is a daughter of a samurai.

-The final scenes of One Piece Chapter 932 will show a furious Orochi showing his true form, while the Oniwabanshu finally found Robin.
+The final scenes of One Piece Chapter 932 will show a furious Orochi showing his true form, with the Oniwabanshu finally finding Robin.
 As chaos is about to start at Shogun Orochi’s mansion, Kyoshiro prepares himself to fight.